12-Week Memoir/Novel Workshop

 In this workshop, we will break down the process of writing a memoir or novel, step-by-step.
 Our weekly, two-hour sessions will be a fun mix of instruction, group sharing with verbal feedback, and quiet writing time where you will generate new material for your book.
 From character sketches to theme, pacing, and developing the world of your story, we will spend an entire month brainstorming and outlining your book.
-From there, we will spend the next two months using your outline as a roadmap to write an imperfect, but complete rough draft.
+From there, we will spend the next two months using your outline as a roadmap to write a rough draft.

 All writing levels welcome.